fsantanna-no/p2p-tml-paper/rita-24/response.md

 Therefore, an offline peer that (re)joins the network already holds past snapshots, and can fully recover from any direct neighbour.

-We added a remark at the beginning of Section 3 "The Middleware & Programming API", when describing the middleware architecture with Figure 4:
+We added a remark at the beginning of Section "3.
+The Middleware & Programming API", when describing the middleware architecture with Figure 4:

 > Note that all peers execute the exactly same application and middleware, with